Wyntoon

-Wyntoon is the name of a private estate in rural Siskiyou County, California, owned by the Hearst Corporation.
+Wyntoon is a private estate in rural Siskiyou County, California, owned by the Hearst Corporation.
 Architects Willis Polk, Bernard Maybeck and Julia Morgan all designed structures for Wyntoon, beginning in 1899.

 The land, sited at two sharp bends in the McCloud River, was named by financial adviser Edward Clark for the local Native American tribe of the Wintun people.
 Beginning as a humble fishing resort, the land was improved by a series of people, notably San Francisco attorney Charles Stetson Wheeler, his client Phoebe Apperson Hearst, and her son William Randolph Hearst who disputed with his cousin over ownership.
 Prominent structures, noted for their architecture, have been built on the land, some lost to fire, while other multimillion-dollar buildings were planned, but not built.
-Famous visitors to Wyntoon include Clark Gable, Charles Lindbergh, Joseph P. Kennedy, Sr. and his son John F. Kennedy.
+Famous visitors to Wyntoon include Clark Gable, Charles Lindbergh, Joseph P. Kennedy Sr. and his son John F. Kennedy.

 Justin Sisson's fishing resort

 The earliest known inhabitants of the area of Wyntoon were the Winnemem Wintu tribe of Native Americans, a subgroup of the Wintun people.

 In the 1880s, outdoorsman, guide, hunter and trapper Justin Hinckley Sisson came to the area and established a hotel, restaurant and tavern at the foot of Mount Shasta.
 He advocated for a railroad line to be extended northward from Redding to his location, and was successful.
 Construction of the Central Pacific Railroad through the Siskiyou Trail began in the mid-1880s, and Sisson bought 120 acre in its path.
 The railroad was completed in 1887 and brought miners, hunters, fishermen, loggers, naturalists and tourists.
 With his wife, the former Miss Lydia Field, Sisson operated the inn, and he led various groups of hunters, geologists and mountain climbers.
 With profits from his successful business, Sisson acquired large parcels of land including the tract which would become Wyntoon.
 He established the town of Sisson surrounding his inn, and he built a fishing resort a half-day's ride away on the McCloud River, at an elevation between 2700 and 3000 ft, some 16 mi distant.
 Popular with hunters and fishermen, it became known as "Sisson's-on-the-McCloud".

 Justin Sisson died in 1893.
 In 1924, the town of Sisson was renamed Mount Shasta, California.